tkdesign/tma/readme.md

 Here you must also specify the database user password (if it is used on the server).

+The administrative interface of the site is hidden.
+The login page is available at the link `site_name/login.html`, login: `admin`, password: `admin`.

 ## Requirements

 - PHP 7.4